New Construction Technology Planning

 Infrastructure Cost Comparison

-Pre-planned infrastructure doesn’t delay construction; contractors follow plans.
+Pre-planned infrastructure doesn't delay construction; contractors follow plans.
 Retrofitting after completion disrupts operations and creates extensive cleanup costs.
-Pre-planning shortens overall project timeline and reduces disruption to building operations.
+Pre-planning shortens overall project timeline.

 Infrastructure installed during construction follows proper practices and standards.
-Retrofitted systems often involve compromises: cables routed poorly, specifications reduced due to cost constraints, or system performance degraded.
-Properly designed infrastructure performs better.
+Retrofitted systems often involve compromises: poor cable routing, reduced specifications, or degraded performance.

 Future Expansion Accommodation

 Well-planned infrastructure accommodates future upgrades without major work.
 Spare conduit allows future cable installation.
-Equipment rooms with excess capacity support future network growth.
-Buildings with planned infrastructure can upgrade systems cleanly; buildings without infrastructure need expensive retrofits.
+Equipment rooms with excess capacity support future growth.

 Market Competitiveness

 Modern buildings with comprehensive technology infrastructure command premium lease rates and sale prices.
-Technology-ready buildings without systems can be upgraded more easily than buildings without infrastructure.
 Pre-planning ensures your building competes effectively in competitive markets.

 Long-Term Value